RahmanPeimankar/assignment1-aml-sdu/README.md

-# Assignments for Applied Machine Learning course at SDU
+# Assignments for Applied Machine Learning course - SDU

 In this repository you can find the four assignments for Applied Machine Learning course.